jsoftware/ide_jhs/guest/guest-readme.txt

 $ ./aws-sh bld j9.5 # continue connecting? - yes if this is new instance

-$ # following required if local git changes are required on server
+$ # following required if local git changes are required on server !!! old files are not deleted
+!!! old files that are not replaced will still be there !!! should clear out before putr - issues???
+!!! perhaps ssh and rm -r j9.5/addons/ide/jhs
 $ ./aws-sh putr $HOME/git/addons/ide/jhs j9.5/addons/ide
  these changes are in base install - start required to get them to server or be very careful with following: